Fitness Travel: How to Train and Race Abroad in 2026

 Iten, Kenya — The Home of Champions

 Iten is a small town in the Rift Valley that has produced more Olympic distance running medalists than entire continents.
 The High Altitude Training Centre (HATC) welcomes international runners for stays of two weeks to three months.
 A typical package including accommodation, three meals a day, coaching, and group training sessions runs about $1,200 per month.
 You will train alongside world-class athletes, and the structured program of morning track sessions, afternoon easy runs, and evening stretching is deceptively simple but devastatingly effective.
-I spent four weeks in Iten and dropped my half-marathon time by six minutes.
+Four weeks in Iten can realistically drop your half-marathon time by five to seven minutes.

 Font Romeu, France — European Altitude Base